 Instructions

-- Put a wok or large saucepan onto high heat.
+- For the soup: Put a wok or large saucepan onto high heat.
 Add some peanut oil and brown the soup bones.
 Then transfer the bones to either a large stockpot or a 5 quart slow cooker.

 - In small batches, put the short ribs into the saucepan.
 Add enough chili paste to get the meat well coated – after they become well-browned, transfer them to another pot.